k0ral/hbro/README.rst

   The application should be written with simplicity in mind, and without obsession for performance, features or release frequency.
 It should boot instantly, consume little memory and offer an uncluttered graphical interface.
 The code should be easy to grasp (well, as long as you speak Haskell...) to encourage users to hack it.
 Simplicity provides lightness, scalability, stability and maintainability.

 Extensible
-  Configuration system should allow users to implement extra features.
+  Users should be able to implement extra features through an extension system, without digging into the internals of the application.
 External programs should be able to query/command the web browser.

 Good defaults
   The default behavior should be suitable for users that cannot afford or don't want to spend (waste ?) their time in tweaks.